 Brunk Farmstead

-Brunk Farmstead, located at 5705 Hwy 22 Dallas Salem Hwy, was built in 1861 for Oregon pioneers, Harrison and Emily Brunk.
-It is one of the oldest two-story homes in Polk County.
+Brunk House, located at 5705 Hwy 22 Dallas Salem Hwy, was built in 1861 for Oregon pioneers, Harrison and Emily Brunk.
+It is one of the oldest two-story farmhouses in Polk County.

-It was recognized as a Century Farm in 1958 and in 1978, was placed on the National Register of Historic Places.
+It was recognized as a Century Farm in 1958 and was placed on the National Register of Historic Places in 1975.

 Email brunkfarmstead@gmail.com with questions.

-Over the past three years, Brunk Farmstead, home of early settlers Harrison and Emily Brunk, has undergone interior renovations and the rebuilding of the decorative front porch.
-This will enhance the visitor experience by providing information about the Brunk family and their contributions to the settlement of the town of Eola in Polk County, as well as by preserving the architectural integrity and building practices of the 162-year-old residence.
+Over the past three years, Brunk House, home of early settlers Harrison and Emily Brunk, has undergone interior renovations and the restoration of the decorative front porch.
+This will enhance the visitor experience by providing information about the Brunk family and their contributions to the settlement of the town of Eola in Polk County, as well as by preserving the architectural integrity and building practices of the antebellum residence.

 Information